huanchi19/huanchi19.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

+Hi!
+I am Huan Chi, an ordinary girl who passionate to learn anything and ready to adapt to different environments.
+I am interested in different business areas, specifically Marketing and Consulting Areas.
+I love to explore new things and learn as much as I can!
+Let's connect to exchange our ideas!

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.